 Other highlights of the new Museum include display boards, historic photos and letters, relics, art works, artefacts and memorabilia from various aspects of the 153 year-old Josephite story.

 The Sisters of Saint Joseph invite you to visit Mary MacKillop Museum Adelaide.
 On arrival, you will be welcomed as you embark on a journey of discovery and inspiration.

-Mary MacKillop Museum Adelaide, which includes a Gift Shop and a soon-to-be-opened Café, is open 6 days a week.
-It is closed on Mondays, and between Christmas and New Year, reopening on 2 January.
+Mary MacKillop Museum Adelaide, which includes a Gift Shop and Café, is open 6 days a week.
+It is closed on Mondays, and between Christmas and New Year and early January.

 - Address: 19 Phillips Street, Kensington SA

 - Open ing hours 10.00a.m. to 4.00p.m., Tuesday to Sunday

 - Group bookings: email@example.com or 08 8130 5900